tessro/old-blog/_posts/2011-10-28-the-slow-death-of-the-young-entrepreneur.markdown

 could adapt to the elevated heart rate, and my knees to the constant pounding.

 That experience was like a spiritual awakening.
 Instantly, exercise was a priority for me.
-I realized that if I didn't push to get in shape right away, despite the tremendous difficulty, I might possibly reach a point where the pain was too great and the slow progress too discouraging.
+I realized that if I didn't push to get in shape right away despite the tremendous difficulty, I might possibly reach a point where the pain was too great and the slow progress too discouraging.
 How hard would things be at 35, if they were this hard at 27?